-- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond - prepare a comprehensive report for the Head Teacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems. - The Head Teacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+- Conduct interviews with an open mind and be prepared to persist in the questioning - Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - Ensure that any papers produced during the investigation are kept securely pending any appeal - · Be mindful of the timescales to respond - Prepare a comprehensive report for the Head Teacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems. - The head teacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

-Complaints Co-ordinator
+Complaints Co-ordinator (if applicable)

-The Head Teacher should:
+The Complaints Co-ordinator should:

-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, CEO, Chair of LAB, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - o additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.
+- Ensure that the complainant is fully updated at each stage of the procedure - Liaise with staff members, CEO, Chair of LAB, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - · Be aware of issues regarding: - Sharing third party information - Additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - Keep records.